modernish/modernish/README.md

 * `QRK_32BIT`: mksh: the shell only has 32-bit arithmetics.
 Since every modern system these days supports 64-bit long integers even on 32-bit kernels, we can now count this as a quirk.
+* `QRK_APIPEMAIN`: On zsh \< 5.3, any element of a pipeline (not just the last element) that is nothing but a simple variable assignment is executed in the current shell environment, instead of a subshell.
+For instance, the assignment `var=foo` survives `SomeCommands | var=foo | SomeMoreCommands`.
 * `QRK_ARITHEMPT`: In yash, with POSIX mode turned off, a set but empty variable yields an empty string when used in an arithmetic expression, instead of 0.
 For example, `foo=''; echo $((foo))` outputs an empty line.